+Parke Lawyers are Accredited Specialists in Business Law.
+Our specialist lawyers can provide you with advice before you sign a contract – including all necessary due diligence work.
 The purchase of a business can be a complex process and one that consists of various steps that you need to be familiar with.
-When buying a business you may be so involved in the process that you forget about external issues that may influence your purchase.
+When buying a business, you may be so involved in the process that you forget about external issues that may influence your purchase.

-- Formal contract preparation and execution.
-The written contract will normally be prepared by the vendor’s lawyer and should contain all of the essential terms agreed between the parties.
+- formal contract preparation and execution.
+The written contract will normally be prepared by the vendor’s lawyer and should contain all the essential terms agreed between the parties

 If mishandled, each of the steps in the transaction can expose the purchaser to significant liability.
-It is essential that you seek appropriate advice for every step to avoid liability and assist in the transaction running smoothly.
-Corporate lawyers have a wealth of knowledge in this area and at Parke Lawyers we know how to support your business from start to finish.
+It is essential that you seek appropriate advice for every step to minimise risk and ensure you maximise the value of what is being acquired.